Scandinavian Sweden boasts scenery, culture and sights galore

 Many picture Sweden as a permanently frosty place, but its climate is highly variable, both between seasons and parts of the country.
 Northern Sweden, or the region of Norrland, welcomes long, cold and dry winters, with temperatures below zero degrees celsius.
 Between November and March, it’s a true winter wonderland and an ideal place to spot the Aurora Borealis.
 Temperatures will increase in spring and summer, with occasional peaks up to 30 degrees, but it’s best to pack your layers year-round.

-In Southern Sweden (or Götaland), temperatures are far milder than many expect.
+In Southern Sweden (or Götaland), temperatures are far more mild than many expect.
 Cities like Gothenburg experience short and temperate winters, and warm summers with over 18 hours of daylight.
 Snow is relatively rare in the south, so even a winter journey will be a pleasure, provided you pack appropriately.

 Sweden is known for its seafood, and for good reason.
 Crayfish, herring, shrimp and more are caught fresh and enjoyed by young and old, but if you’re not a seafood fan, there are plenty of other options available.